Mistakes that Can Lead to Criminal Charges

 The last thing you want is to say or do something that has an impact on the outcome of your case.
 Unfortunately, it is all too common for a person with pending criminal charges to make a mistake either by something they have said or their actions leading up to a criminal charge.

 Without a criminal defense attorney, this can carry on throughout the entire legal process.
 Why set yourself up for failure?
-Andrew R. Lynch – Attorney at Law will not only develop a legal strategy based on your case, they can also provide you with damage control.
+The Lynch Law Group – Attorney at Law will not only develop a legal strategy based on your case, they can also provide you with damage control.
 The following are common mistakes people make when they find they are accused of a crime:

 - Allowing police to search your vehicle or property without a search warrant.
 It’s easy to want to cooperate with law enforcement when they are asking you if they can take a look around.
 Do not allow them to do this without a proper warrant in place to do so.
 They could find something in your home that is illegal or suspected evidence that you weren’t aware of.
 The same goes for evidence they may directly ask for such as DNA, clothing, etc. Always speak with an Atlanta, Georgia criminal defense attorney before you turn over this type of evidence to law enforcement.

 - At the end of the day, family and friends will always have advice to offer.
 Only accept advice from an attorney.
 They are trained to navigate these types of situations.
 Don’t let someone lead you down the wrong path.

 - Hire a criminal defense attorney in Atlanta, GA sooner rather than later so that you can have a professional supporting you through the legal process.
 The last thing you want to do is go before the courts without an attorney present.